 Indian Mountain lookout tower

-Indian Mountain is about an 11 mile drive from Nordman, Idaho followed by a short but steep half-mile hike up to the lookout tower at the summit.
+The route to Indian Mountain involves an 11 mile drive from Nordman, Idaho if the gate on Forest Road 1362H is open (from November 15 to April 1), or about 1.5 miles shorter if the gate is closed.
+After the roughly 1.5 mile journey on Road 1362H you will come to the Indian Mountain Trailhead, and from there it is a short but steep half-mile hike up to the lookout tower at the summit.
 The mountain sits just a quarter-mile inside Washington from the Idaho border, and is in fact more easily accessed from the Idaho side of the ridge.

 The best views along the hike are actually from the open clearings to the east about halfway up.
 The lookout tower is not visible until you are practically on top of it due to the trees surrounding the mountain top clearing.
 The original lookout tower was constructed in 1933 and was replaced by the present 40' treated timber tower in 1953.
 The lookout is staffed in the summer and is on the National Historic Lookout Register.
 The tower was manned when I arrived, but a thunderstorm was sweeping through the area at the time and I chose not to bother the no doubt busy lookout.